Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 The stunning Dragoon Mountains in southeast Arizona – with some of the best hikes in Arizona here

-Chiricahua National Monument Hike – one of the top Arizona hikes with cool rocks
+10. Chiricahua National Monument hike – one of the top Arizona hikes for cool rocks

-The 9.5 mile Big Loop hike is my first choice.
-With snow we settled for the Rhyolite Canyon and Sarah Denning Trail.
+The 9.5 mile Big Loop hike in Chiricahua National Monument is my top pick for this part of Arizona but with snow we settled for the Rhyolite Canyon and Sarah Denning Trail.
 That got us to Balanced Rock – and you don’t want to miss that.
+Highlights include rock pinnacles in a great variety of shapes and sizes, big vistas, and mountains that rise to 9,763 feet.
+As a day hike allow 4-6 hours so you’re not rushed.

 Rock formations appearing in the mist in Chiricahua National Monument - one of the best hikes in Arizona